enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     This category refers to whitespace at the beginning of each Textline in Nested Content, distinguishing it from Initial Whitespace (see below).

-    Leading Whitespace refers to the Whitespace in the HamlSource remaining after adjusting for any IndentSteps: those of the ancestor Elements, and of the Head--it is the whitespace between the ContentBlock's BlockLeftMargin and the beginning of the Textline.
+    Leading Whitespace refers to the Whitespace preceding the first text of a Textline remaining after subtracting any IndentSteps: the IndentSteps of the ancestor Elements, and the IndentStep of the Head: it is the whitespace between the Head's Indentation and the first text of the Textline.

     Leading Whitespace is replayed.
-Exceptions to this include the Multiline syntax.
+Exceptions to this include the Multiline syntax, and option:preformatted tags (where the ContentBlock is rigidly shifted to Indentation 0).

+    In filter:preserve and filter:preformatted, the Leading Whitespace to be replayed is calculated as the difference of the ContentBlock's actual indentation (indentation of the left-most text) relative to the filter's head (the indentation of the initial ":" colon), minus the IndentStep applicable to the filter's Head itself (between the :preserve, and its parent's Head, say '%code').
+Because in WSE Haml a filter sets the BOD for its ContentBlock at an offset equal to the IndentStep applicable to the filter's Head itself, a simplier formulation is that any whitespace at and to the right of the ContentBlock's BOD is considered Leading Whitespace, which these two filters replay.

 -   Initial Whitespace